 On the Customers (end users) settings page, you select the settings that affect how your users access and use your Zendesk.
 For example, if you want your Zendesk to be available to anyone, you select the Anybody can submit tickets setting.
 This one setting and its related end user settings determine how open or restricted your Zendesk is to your end users.

 You can configure your Zendesk end user access for the following:

 - Anybody can submit tickets and no registration or email verification is required.
 Users must prove that they are human based on CAPTCHA requirements.

 - Anybody can submit tickets but you also require registration and email address verification.

-- Anybody can submit tickets but you restrict access to your Zendesk based on email domains or IP restrictions (IP restrictions is a feature available in the Enterprise version of Zendesk).
+- Anybody can submit tickets but you restrict access to your Zendesk based on email domains or IP restrictions.
 In other words, you only accept registration and tickets from approved users.

 - Only users you add to your Zendesk are able to submit tickets and use your Help Center.